Maidah208/Number-Guessing/README.md

-# uli-Number-Guessing
+# Number-Guessing-Game
-this is a simple uli based number guessing game
+this is a simple cli(command line interface) based number guessing game